Tornadoes and Storms Will Become More Frequent and Severe

 There are a number of things we can do to reduce the risk of tornadoes and other severe storms.
 These include:

-• Reducing our reliance on fossil fuels.
+- Reducing our reliance on fossil fuels.
 Fossil fuels are the main source of greenhouse gas emissions, which are causing climate change.
-By switching to renewable energy sources, such as solar and power, we can help to reduce the risk of extreme weather events.
+By switching to renewable energy sources, such as solar and wind power, we can help to reduce the risk of extreme weather events.

-• Preparing for the worst.
+- Preparing for the worst.
 Even with the best mitigation efforts, we will still experience severe weather events.
-It is important to be prepared for these events by having a plan in place and knowing what to do when a or other strikes.
+It is important to be prepared for these events by having a plan in place and knowing what to do when a tornado or other storm strikes.

 The Future of Tornadoes and Storms